-This course is intended for students who are Licensed Practical Nurses and are seeking advanced placement in the Associate Degree Nursing Program at North Idaho College.
-The course is designed to highlight content from the first year nursing courses that is not covered in most LPN programs.
-The course includes content addressing legal/ethical issues, teaching/learning principles, therapeutic communication, group and nursing process, fluid/electrolytes, acid-base considerations, and dosage calculations.
-The clinical component is designed to transition the LPN to the RN student role, as well as introduce the student to the program requirements.
+This eight-week course is intended for students who are Licensed Practical Nurses and are seeking advanced placement in the Associate Degree Nursing Program at North Idaho College.
+The course consists of 30 hours of lecture and includes both classroom and online components.
+The course is designed to provide content from the first year nursing courses that is not typically covered in LPN programs.
+The course content includes legal/ethical issues, teaching/learning principles, therapeutic communication, group and nursing process, and dosage calculations.
+The 90-hour clinical component is designed to transition the LPN to the RN student role, as well as introduce the student to the ADN Program requirements.

-Lecture: 2.5 hours per week Lab: .5 hours per week
+Lecture: 3.75 hours per week for 8 weeks Lab: 11.25 hours per week for 8 weeks